Rydekull/tools/vagrant/README.md

-etup vagrant on Fedora 23
+# Setup vagrant on Fedora 23

 ```